0x0f0f0f/gobba/README.md

 make run
 # rlwrap is suggested
 rlwrap make run
-# you can install minicaml with
+# you can install gobba with
 make install
 # run again
-rlwrap minicaml
+rlwrap gobba
 ```

 ## Usage

-The executable name is `minicaml`.
+The executable name is `gobba`.
 If a file is specified as the first command
 line argument, then it will be ran as a program.
 If you are running a program you may want to use the flag `-p` to print the results of the expressions that are evaluated.
 Otherwise, if a program is not specified a REPL session will
 be opened.

-Keep in mind that **minicaml** is purely functional and values
+Keep in mind that **gobba** is purely functional and values
 are immutable by default!

 ### Command Line Options